Mentor One Child…Enrich Two Lives

 What the research says…

 Research consistently shows that a key difference between successful and unsuccessful youth from lower-income communities is mentoring.
-A review of more than 200 research studies concluded that, in order to successfully pass through adolescence, youth need access to safe places, challenging experiences, and caring people on a daily basis.
-Mentors provide these 3 key elements and improve self-esteem, serve as role models and advocates.
+A review of more than 200 studies concluded that, in order to successfully pass through adolescence, youth need access to safe places, challenging experiences, and caring people on a daily basis.
+Mentors provide these 3 key elements and improve self-esteem, serve as role models, and advocates.